-- NAS servers have the following protocols, among others: SMB, CIFS, AFP, NFS.
+- NAS servers have the following protocols: SMB, CIFS, AFP, NFS, and others.

-A NAS system can be used for multiple data securing purposes.
-Among others for the following:
+NAS can be used for multiple data-securing purposes, among others, for the following:

-A network storage is ideally suited as a backup system.
+Network storage is ideally suited as a backup system.
 With up to four possible hard disk drives, you can store up to 40 TB of data on a NAS backup system.
-In addition, the NAS data backup can be automated using an appropriate backup software from the manufacturer.
-Small businesses in particular like to use NAS backup solutions, as they are easy to manage.
+In addition, the NAS backups can be automated using appropriate online backup software from the manufacturer — small businesses in particular like to use NAS backup solutions, as they are easy to manage.

-On a NAS device you can not only store backups of documents, but also all kinds of media.
-Access backed up movies, pictures and music titles easily at any time and play on computer-like or DLNA-enabled media devices such as a TV.
-To do this, you need to activate the typical NAS services UPnP-AV server and iTunes server, so that smart TVs or smartphones can recognize the NAS system.
+You can store backups of documents and all kinds of media in NAS device backups.
+You can access backed-up movies, pictures, music, and video files anytime and play on computer-like or DLNA-enabled media devices like a TV.
+To do this, you must activate the specific NAS services UPnP-AV server and iTunes server so that smart TVs, multiple computers, or smartphones can recognize the NAS.
 Only in this way can the contents stored on the hard disk be played back.
 Enter the desired folder for this and then indicate the NAS.

+Since every device on the network can access the same NAS server, a NAS backup system is worthwhile as a media archive, especially for families and residential communities.
 In addition, the NAS device can convert the content into the format in which the receiver device can play it.
-If, for example, the file is stored as MKV, but the tablet can only display MP4, then the NAS server transcodes this file automatically.
-Since every device on the network can access the NAS server, a NAS backup system is worthwhile as a media archive especially for families and residential communities.
+If, for example, the file is stored as MKV, but the tablet can only display MP4, then the NAS device transcodes this file automatically.

-If companies want to use NAS systems professionally, they often opt for a NAS device with its own mail server.
-In addition, they use VPN connections to be able to securely access the internal NAS network, also from outside.
-This works, for example, with secure FTP access or through a WebDAV standard.
+If companies want to use NAS professionally, they often opt for a NAS device with its own mail server.
+In addition, they use VPN connections to access files on the internal NAS network securely.
+This works, for example, via a secure FTP or a WebDAV standard.

-With a NAS system, calendar entries or address data can also be synchronized, so that each employee can access the same information.
+With NAS, calendar entries or address data can also be synchronized so that each employee can access the same information.

-You can also use NAS systems in the surveillance area.
-Surveillance cameras are connected to NAS servers for this purpose and the corresponding software is used.
-If you want to implement a NAS backup solution in your company, the choice of a backup software, for example Acronis Cloud Backup recommended.
+You can also use NAS systems for surveillance.
+Surveillance cameras are connected to NAS servers, and the corresponding software is used.
+If you want to implement a NAS backup solution in your company, opting for dedicated backup software like Acronis Cyber Protect is best.

 Interfaces to the NAS backup system

-If the NAS system is rather intended for home use, it can usually be configured via a web interface.
-Unlike SAN systems (storage networks), access to NAS servers is via protocols such as NFS, CIFS, HTTP, FTP or SMB.
+If the NAS is intended for home use, it can usually be configured via a web interface.
+Unlike SAN systems (storage area networks), access to NAS servers is via protocols such as NFS, CIFS, HTTP, FTP, or SMB.

-NAS data backup brings many benefits as well as challenges.
+NAS data backup brings many benefits as well as some challenges to users.

 - They have low energy consumption.
 Servers require very little power, even though they run almost 24 hours during the day.
-A NAS device usually is 10 to 20 watts.
+The hourly NAS device energy consumption is usually 10 to 20 watts.

 - They can handle large amounts of data, as NAS devices can be backed up with additional hard disks.

-- They have high data security if the NAS device is RAID capable.
+- They have high data security if the NAS device supports RAID.

 - They indicate a high transmission speed.
 However, only for high-end models with gigabyte LAN.

-- Date from numerous devices can be stored centrally and all users can access it simultaneously.
+- Data from numerous devices can be stored centrally, and all users can access it simultaneously.

 - Fast and uncomplicated storage solution

-- The data transfer is usually slower than a USB 3.0 hard drive, but it is a NAS model with a gigabyte LAN.
+- The data transfer is usually slower than a USB 3.0 hard drive but can be faster for a NAS model with a gigabyte LAN.

-- For use, a proprietary software solution is required in part - Backup software such as Acronis Cyber Protect (formerly Acronis Cyber Backup), however, also offers numerous benefits.
+- For proper use, a proprietary software solution is required in part — however, backup software such as Acronis Cyber Protect (includes Acronis Cyber Backup) also offers numerous benefits.

-Because your data is well-secured according to the 3-2-1 backup principle, it is not enough to perform only a NAS data backup.
-Instead, it is advisable to choose at least one more storage location.
-If you do not use your NAS system as a backup, but only as a storage location, you should in any case additionally backup your NAS system.
+Because your data is well secured according to the 3-2-1 backup principle, it is not enough to perform only a NAS data backup.
+Instead, it is advisable to choose at least one additional storage location.
+If you do not use your NAS as a backup server but only as a storage location, you should, in any case, additionally back it up.